 Bedford Townscape Heritage Initiative

-Bedford High Street is starting to see the fruits of significant investment from the Heritage Lottery Fund, Bedford Borough Council and Bedford BID, towards the restoration of properties on High High Street, as part of the HLF's nationwide Townscape Heritage
+Bedford High Street has seen the fruits of significant investment from the Heritage Lottery Fund, Bedford Borough Council and Bedford BID, with the restoration of 16 properties on High Street, as part of the HLF's nationwide Townscape Heritage